Sugar Free Marshmallows

 Ingredients needed

 • Gelatin powder.
 Unflavored gelatin.
-Use a good quality powder to ensure there are zero clumps throughout.
+Use a high-quality powder to ensure there are no clumps throughout.
+I like to use Knox gelatin powder- it’s widely available and clump-free.

 • Allulose.
-I highly recommend allulose over monk fruit, erythritol, or other sugar alcohols as I’ve found it to be the most reliable and prevent the marshmallows from crystallizing.
+I highly recommend allulose over monk fruit, erythritol, or other sugar alcohols, as I’ve found it to be the most reliable and prevents the marshmallows from crystallizing.

 • Water.
 Tap water is fine.
-Half will be mixed with the gelatin, and the other half will be mixed with the allulose to form a mock syrup.
+Half will be mixed with the gelatin, and the other half with the allulose to form a mock syrup.

 • Powdered sugar.
-Optional, but sift some keto powdered sugar over the top of the set marshmallows!
+Optional, but sift some keto powdered sugar over the top of the set marshmallows.
+It prevents the marshmallows from sticking together and the classic white coating.

 How to make sugar free marshmallows